-These days, you can take quality night-sky photos using only a smartphone.
-Most top-range smartphones have high-resolution cameras with excellent low-light capabilities – and many cameras also have dedicated nighttime shooting modes that allow for long-exposure techniques.
+Forget fancy DSLRs and mirrorless cameras; these days, you can take quality photos of the night sky using only a smartphone!
+Most mobile devices boast high-resolution cameras with excellent low-light capabilities, and many of these models also have dedicated nighttime shooting modes that allow for long-exposure techniques.

 But which phone should you get?
-Below, we share the 10 best phones for astrophotography so that you can capture stunning photos of the stars, the moon, and more!
+While there are plenty of great options on the market, they all have slightly different strengths, and it’s important that you acquire a model that suits your photographic needs.
+Below, we share the 10 best phones for astrophotography so you can capture stunning shots of the stars, the moon, and much more!

 When you buy through links on our site, we may earn a commission at no cost to you.
 We evaluate products independently.
 Commissions do not affect our evaluations.